-Agentic Commerce: How AI Agents Will Reshape Retail
+Agentic Commerce: How AI Agents Will Transform Canadian Retail

 Artificial Intelligence

-Agentic commerce is a model where AI shopping agents help consumers discover products, compare options and complete purchases—reducing friction across the buying journey.
-McKinsey describes an “automation curve” where shoppers delegate more tasks to agents over time.
-Retailers that make product data, policies and offers machine-readable will be easier for agents to find and transact with.
+Agentic commerce is a model where AI shopping agents assist consumers in finding products, comparing options, and completing purchases—reducing obstacles throughout the buying journey.
+McKinsey describes an “automation curve” whereby shoppers gradually delegate more tasks to agents.
+Retailers that make their product data, policies, and offers readable to machines will be easier for agents to locate and work with.

-Retail is entering a new phase of digital change: not just personalisation, but delegation.
-In agentic commerce, the customer is still human—but AI shopping agents increasingly mediate discovery, decisions and transactions.
-McKinsey argues this won’t happen as a single jump to full autonomy.
-Instead, it will unfold along an “automation curve”, shaped by how much of the commerce journey people are willing to hand over to machines.
+Retail is entering a new phase of digital transformation: not just personalization, but delegation.
+In agentic commerce, the customer remains human—but AI shopping agents increasingly handle discovery, decisions, and transactions.
+McKinsey suggests this evolution won't occur through a single leap to full autonomy.
+Rather, it will progress along an “automation curve,” shaped by the extent to which people are willing to delegate parts of the commerce journey to machines.

 What is agentic commerce?

-Agentic commerce describes shopping and purchasing experiences where an AI agent can search, compare and potentially complete a transaction on a customer’s behalf—often with a lightweight approval step.
+Agentic commerce refers to shopping and purchasing experiences where an AI agent can search, compare, and potentially complete a transaction on a customer’s behalf—often with a simple approval step.

 Think of it as moving from: